bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 }
 ```

-The total amount of information and cases that the function handles hasn't changed.
+The total amount of information and cases the function handles hasn't changed.
 But we've reduced the number of branches that we need to _remember at the same time_.

 We check the edge cases one by one and _terminate_ the function if we come across one of them.
-If the function continues to work, it means no edge cases happened.
+If the function continues to work, it means no edge cases have happened.

-Filtering out edge cases one by one allows us to forget about the checked ones.
+Filtering edge cases one by one allows us to forget the checked ones.
 They no longer take up our attention and working memory.

 <figure>
   <img src="../images/10-early-return.png" width="800">
-  <figcaption><em>The condition becomes easier to understand because we don't need to remember about so many details</em><br><br></figcaption>
+  <figcaption><em>The condition becomes easier to understand because we don't need to remember so many details</em><br><br></figcaption>
 </figure>

 | However 🛡                                                                                                                                                                                       |